Coined Cuisine

 Ingredients

-• Whole Head of Garlic - we're going to start out by roasting an entire head of garlic (see below for tips and tricks on how to roast garlic in the oven.)
-That will give us a great depth of flavor for our mashed potatoes.
+• Whole Head of Garlic - we're going to start out by roasting an entire head of garlic.
+This will give us a great depth of flavor for our mashed potatoes.

 • Red Potatoes - Red potatoes are the base of this dish... and we're leaving them skin-on for extra fiber and texture!

-• Heavy Cream - A combination of heavy cream and milk (I used almond milk) gives our mashed potatoes that creamy texture you want.
+• Heavy Cream & Milk - A combination of heavy cream and milk (I usually use plain almond milk) gives our mashed potatoes that creamy texture.

-• Cheese (optional) - I normally don't include cheese, because this recipe is just so good on its own... but parmesean cheese tastes amazing in these mashed potatoes.
-Who doesn't love garlic parmesan potatoes?
+• Cheese (optional) - I normally don't add cheese, because this recipe is just so good on its own... but Parmesan cheese tastes amazing in these potatoes.

 First, cut a small slice off the top of the garlic head.
-Drizzle it with olive oil + a pinch of salt, and wrap it up with aluminum foil.
-Then, simply roast it in the oven at 400°F for about 40 minutes.
+Drizzle it with olive oil and wrap it up in some aluminum foil.
+Then, simply roast it in the oven at 400°F for about 20-30 minutes.

 You'll start to smell this delicious garlicky scent coming from the oven.
 Once the roasted garlic is done, it will be silky smooth and can easily be incorporated into the mashed potatoes.
 Easy peasy!